-The Dashboard is split into five separate cards, each of which appears in its own box.
-You can find out more about the function of each element by by hovering over the i icon, which appears to the right of the header in each box.
+The Dashboard is split into five separate cards.
+For more information about each element, hover over the i icon to the right of the header in each box.

-This is a summary of how you're currently doing on Trustpilot.
-The box contains your current star rating, the number of reviews your profile has, and your current TrustScore.
+This tile gives you an overview of your current Trustpilot performance.
+You can view your current star rating, the number of reviews your profile has, and your current TrustScore.

 Navigating The Dashboard

-The information displayed when you log in will be set by default to cover the last 28 days, however you can also view data for the last seven days, and also just for today, by clicking 7 days or Today, at the top right of the page.
+The information displayed when you log in covers the last 28 days by default.
+You can also view data for the last seven days or the current day by clicking 7 days or Today at the top right of the page.
 You may want to do this, for example, to change the information displayed in the Invitations status reports.

 In the top right of some cards, you'll find a link that takes you to a related section of your Business Account.
 These sections provide you with a more in-depth look at the information you can find on the Dashboard.